serlesen/authorization-server/README.md

 In this chapter I will connect my Spring Cloud Gateway as a client server to Keycloak.
 Then, connecter my resources server to validate the JWT against Keycloak.

+## Chapter 4

+In this chpater I change the client.
+Instead of being Spring Cloud Gateway the client of my application, it will be a ReactJS frontend.
+I still have a Spring Boot application as a resources server behind my Spring Cloud Gateway, and Keycloak as the authorization server.

+In this case, I can't get a client_id and client_secret to communicate with Keycloak when authenticating the final user.
+As storing a client_id and client_secret in the frontend will lead to a security failure, as those keys will be available by everyone which has access to the frontend.

+Instead, I must change the protocol used.
+I must tell to Keycloak that now my client is a public client, and I must also generate a PKCE.
+The workflow changes a little bit.
+I still have the client_id, but no more client_secret.

+In the frontend, I use the library oidc-client to connect to Keycloak.